This page illustrates how the Drake Simulation works. We will introduce 3 components that drake uses. They are Simulator, SceneGraph, and Diagram.

 SceneGraph is initiated and connected to

-SceneGraph would give the information of whether two objects collide and what is the distance between two object, given the state input from
+SceneGraph would give the information of whether two objects collide and what is the distance between two objects, given the state input from

 MultibodyPlant.
 Then the